ajfisher/datatium/slides.md

 Notes:

-Yes it may be a small screen but it's a small screen that is not on a desk that is in one fixed location.
-It's a small screen attached to an incredible computer that can access just about any information in the world within a few seconds and a few taps on the screen.
+Yes, a phone may be a small screen but it's a small screen that is not on a desk in a fixed location.
+It's a small screen attached to an incredible computer that can access just about any information in the world within a few seconds and a taps on the screen.
 It's also a small screen that we can put away and pull out at a moment's notice.

-With the trasition to mobile web overtaking desktop web the predominate interaction method is now touch, it could be voice and it sure as hell isn't sitting down with a keyboard and mouse.
+With the trasition to mobile web overtaking desktop web the predominate interaction method is now touch, it could easily also be voice but it sure as hell isn't sitting down with a keyboard and mouse any more.

 We have moved from sit down computing to wherever you are computing and that's very very different.

 ---